-- 0xFF, 0x1FF, and the Register SPA\LOCATION[7:0], which is the SPA located in the EDID Block 2 - 0xFE, 0x17F, and the Register SPA\LOCATION[7:0], which is the SPA located in the EDID Block 3 - After power up, the ADV7612 E-EDID controller sets all bytes in the internal EDID RAM to 0; this operation takes less than 1 ms. It is recommended to wait for at least 1 ms before initializing the EDID map with E-EDID. - SPA\LOCATION[7:0] must be programmed with a value greater than 0x7F, as SPA is always located in the E-EDID blocks 1, 2, or 3. - When internal E-EDID is enabled on Port B, the hot plug should not be asserted until the EDID map has been completely initialized with E-EDID. - The internal E-EDID can be accessed in read-only mode through the DDC interface at the IC Address 0xA0. - The internal E-EDID can be accessed in read/write mode through the general IC interface at the EDID Map IC address. - The SPA\PORT\B[15:0] register does not have to be programmed with an actual SPA value.
-It can be programmed with any value that must be read from the location SPA\LOCATION[7:0] when the internal E-EDID is accessed from the DDC lines of Port B. This allows support for non CEA-861 compliant E-EDIDs (that is, VESA-only compliant E-EDID for analog inputs).
+- After EDID\A\ENABLE is set to 1, the ADV7611 EDID/repeater controller computes the checksums and updates the internal RAM address locations 0x7F, 0xFF, 0X17F, and 0x1FF in the internal EDID RAM with the computed checksums. - After power up, the ADV7611 E-EDID controller sets all bytes in the internal EDID RAM to 0, this operation takes less than 1 ms. It is recommended to wait for at least 1 ms before initializing the EDID map with E-EDID. - When internal E-EDID is enabled on Port A, the hot plug should not be asserted until the EDID map has been completely initialized with E-EDID. - The internal E-EDID can be accessed in read-only mode through the DDC interface at the IC address 0xA0. - The internal E-EDID can be accessed in read/write mode through the general IC interface at the EDID map IC address.